uncomplicate/neanderthal/articles/getting_started.md

 ### Implemented Features

-* Data structures: double and single precision vectors, dense matrices (GE), and triangular matrices (TR);
+* Data structures: double and single precision vectors, dense matrices (GE), triangular matrices (TR), symmetric matrices (SY), banded, diagonal, etc.;
 * BLAS Level 1, 2, and 3 routines;
 * Major LAPACK routines;
 * Various Clojure vector and matrix functions (transpositions, submatrices etc.);
 * Easy and efficient data mapping and transfer to and from GPUs;
 * Fast map, reduce and fold implementations for the provided structures.
+* OpenCL GPU support
+* CUDA GPU support

 ### On the TODO List

-* CUDA support (in addition to OpenCL support that already works with Nvidia)
+* "Tensors" (as defined in various deep learning libraries)
-* Banded, symmetric, and sparse matrices;
+* Sparse matrices;
-* More LAPACK routines;
 * Support for complex numbers;

 ## Installation

 1. Add Neanderthal jars to your classpath ([from the Clojars](https://clojars.org/uncomplicate/neanderthal)).
 2. To use the native engine: install Intel's MKL on your system following [Native Engine Requirements](#the-native-library-used-by-neanderthals-native-engine)).
-3. To use the GPU engine: install the drivers and an OpenCL platform software provided by the vendor of your graphic card (you probably already have that; see [GPU Engine Requirements](#gpu-drivers-for-the-gpu-engine)).
+3. To use the GPU engine: install the drivers and a CUDA and/or OpenCL platform software provided by the vendor of your graphic card (you probably already have that; see [GPU Engine Requirements](#gpu-drivers-for-the-gpu-engine)).

 ### With Leiningen